My Dear Heart

-My Dear Heart is a 2017 Philippine drama television series starring Heart Ramos, Coney Reyes, Zanjoe Marudo, Bela Padilla and Ria Atayde.
-The series aired on ABS-CBN's Primetime Bida evening block and worldwide via TFC from January 23, 2017, to June 16, 2017, replacing Till I Met You in A Love to Last timeslot and was replaced by La Luna Sangre.
+My Dear Heart is a 2017 Philippine television drama series broadcast by ABS-CBN.
+Directed by Jerome C. Pobocan and Jojo A. Saguin, it stars Heart Ramos, Coney Reyes, Zanjoe Marudo, Bela Padilla and Ria Atayde.
+It aired on the network's Primetime Bida line up and worldwide on TFC from January 23 to June 16, 2017, replacing Till I Met You and was replaced by La Luna Sangre.

 The series is streaming online on YouTube.

 Synopsis

 The story revolves around Heart de Jesus (Nayomi Ramos), who grew up not knowing her biological parents because of her biological grandmother, and under the care of Jude (Zanjoe Marudo) and Clara de Jesus (Bela Padilla).
 She lives happily despite being poor and having a rare heart condition.
 Heart will then be put into a coma, which causes her soul to become visible to her doctor, Margaret Divinagracia (Coney Reyes).
 They then learn to love each other.
-Along the way, Heart will eventually know that Margaret is her grandmother, and Margaret’s daughter Gia (Ria Atayde) is her birth mother.
+Along the way, Heart will eventually know that Margaret is her grandmother, and Margaret's daughter Gia (Ria Atayde) is her birth mother.
 Jude will then discover that the little girl he is taking care of is the fruit of his affair with Gia.